G-Seaford/HetSys-Peer-UQ/README.md

 The goal is to reproduce the Dirac energies, with the uncertainty measure, outlined in Table II.
 This involves constructing the reduced density of states (DoS) curves (see `Figures/Stacked_DoS_2x2.png`), extracting the Dirac energy (relative to the Fermi level), and providing a rudimentary error quantification using a leave-one-out jackknife over the k-points.

-> ⚠️ Notes on the jackknife:
-> The jackknife is used here to quantify sensitivity of E_D to k-point omission.
+> ⚠️ The jackknife is used here to quantify sensitivity of E_D to k-point omission.
 K-point weights are respected since leave-one-out is done at the k-point block level.
 This gives an internally-consistent 'uncertainty' for the given mesh (4×4×1 MP reduced to symmetry-distinct points).
 It does not assume strict statistical independence of k-points, but it does assume the estimator varies smoothly with the dataset and that the reduced mesh is a reasonable surrogate for the full Brillouin-zone average.
 This is **NOT**, in the strict sense, an uncertainty measure nor a true statistical confidence interval, but more of a *sensitivity diagnostic*.

 From the *ONETEP* `.val_bands` files you should:
 	1. Parse valence eigenvalues and k-point weights (with EF fallback from logs when missing).